1nsp1r3rnzt/pblog/content/blog/2025-05-29-lessons-from-compassion-bloom.md

 ## From Student to Facilitator

 Before stepping into this role, I completed a year-long course in compassionate communication.
 Afterward, I began facilitating alongside my co-facilitator, Lisa.
-We started with three facilitators, and as time passed, the group organically shifted to just the two of us continuing the journey.
+We started with three facilitators, and as time passed, the group shifted to just the two of us continuing the journey.
 This transition became a valuable part of our learning, testing our commitment, adaptability, and mutual support.

 ## What Worked Well